Chairman Youth for Christ, Devonport, Tasmania 1970-71

 After his ‘retirement’ at the end of 2012, Simon secured a publisher (Wipf & Stock) for a revised translation that he completed of Pierre Maury’s work on Predestination (Westminster/John Knox Press 1961) while also completing translations of two other significant works including a seminal paper Maury gave in 1936 in Geneva that had never ever been translated into English.
 This paper had a huge influence on Karl Barth and was included in the publication.
 Maury was a well known and loved French Christian leader, theologian and Reformed Minister.
 This project garnered a lot of interest and support from a whole range of theologians here in Australia, the UK, Germany and the USA.

-A revised and expanded second edition is now envisaged for 2019.
+A revised and expanded second edition was published late 2019.